chyroshan066/biratcity-dental/README.md

-# Basuki Dental Clinic Website
+# BiratCity Dental Clinic Website

 A comprehensive, responsive dental website built with Next.js and TypeScript, featuring online appointment booking, service showcases, patient testimonials, and seamless customer engagement tools designed to enhance the dental practice experience.

 ## 🍽️ About

-Basuki Dental is a premium dental practice website designed to provide patients with an exceptional online experience.
+BiratCity Dental is a premium dental practice website designed to provide patients with an exceptional online experience.
 The site features elegant design and intuitive navigation to showcase comprehensive dental services and facilitate seamless appointment booking.

 ## ✨ Features